Facelift in the Washington, DC Metro

 Which is better, a mini facelift or traditional facelift surgery?

 Those patients with significantly more skin laxity and neck fat will generally require more surgery.
 Older patients usually require more surgery as compared to younger patients.
-Generally, ideal patients for mini lifts or S lifts are typically younger with more moderate signs of facial aging.
+Generally, ideal patients for mini lifts or S lifts are typically younger with mild signs of facial aging.

 Less invasive plastic surgery procedures sound appealing, but may not give desired results in some patients.
 Each patient is unique, and an appropriate facelift procedure can only be determined by a comprehensive evaluation by a cosmetic surgeon.
 A consultation with a facelift surgeon will help determine which factors are contributing to your appearance — and which procedures are appropriate to rejuvenate the face and neck.